lution88/merlin_bot/README.md

-# Discord ERP(Enterprise Resource Planning) Merlin Bot Project
+# Discord ERP(Enterprise Resource Planning) Merlin Bot AI-WEB dev last team Project.

-## this Project belong to the arthur king knight's holygrail of the fellowship.
+## this Project maded by arthur king knight's holygrail of the fellowship team.

 Descriptions of the features of this bot are provided on the [Merlin Webserver](https://merlindc.click/)